henryookonkwo/henryookonkwo/README.md

 - 👋 Hi, I’m @henryookonkwo
 - 👀 I’m interested in Front-end development and Cybersecurity
-- 🌱 I’m currently exploring the latest and greatest Javascript frameworks
+- 🌱 I’m currently exploring the latest and greatest Javascript frameworks and libraries
-- 💞️ I’m looking to collaborate on real life projects to improve my skills
 - 📫 How to reach me via email: henryookonkwo@gmail.com :)

 <!---